How to crowdfund your business – it’s easier than you think

 - Most crowdfunding platforms work on an “all-or-nothing” basis: if the business doesn’t meet its original funding goal, it won’t be able to keep any of the funds that were raised.

-The Rangewell platform features thousands of loan products from over 200 UK business lenders.
-If you’re interested in crowdfunding, click the button below to find out more about how Rangewell can connect you with business finance that suits your business’ unique needs best.
+The Rangewell platform features thousands of loan products from over 300 UK business lenders, including alternatives to crowdfunding.
+If you’re interested in crowdfunding, find out more about how Rangewell can connect you with business finance that suits your business’ unique needs best.

 Crowdfunding statistics were drawn from data provided by The Crowdfunding Centre.